 Why do certain things make me feel stressed?

-- our emotional resilience to stressful situations (see p.12).
+- Your emotional resilience to stressful situations

 We’re all different, so a situation that doesn’t bother you at all might cause someone else a lot of stress.
-For example, if you’re feeling confident or usually enjoy public speaking, you might find that giving a speech in front of a room of people feels comfortable and fun.
+For example, if you’re feeling confident or usually enjoy public speaking, you might find that giving a speech in front of people feels comfortable and fun.
 But if you’re feeling low or usually prefer not to be the centre of attention, this situation might cause you to experience signs of stress.